-Study Complies with the Act and Steering Committee Established
+Studies Comply with the Act and Steering Committee Established

-The Study has been undertaken in compliance with the provisions of the Development Charges Act, 1997 (DCA) and its regulation (Ontario Regulation 82/98).
-A Development Charges Steering Committee was established to oversee the Study that included two representatives from the Peterborough and the Kawarthas Homebuilders Association and two community representatives.
-The Committee included:
+Both Studies have been undertaken in compliance with the provisions of the Development Charges Act, 1997 (DCA) and its regulation (Ontario Regulation 82/98).
+A Development Charges Steering Committee was established to oversee the Study process.
+The Committee included two representatives from the Peterborough and the Kawarthas Homebuilders Association and two community representatives.
+The Committee Members were: